ekamperi/ekamperi.github.io/_posts/2020-05-06-normality-tests-in-statistics.md

 {% endhighlight %}

 ### Conclusion
-So, the rule of thumb I follow is this: if histograms and Shapiro-Wilk disagree, for small sample size, I go with Shapiro-Wilk.
+So, the rule of thumb I follow is this: if histograms and Shapiro-Wilk disagree, for a small sample size, I go with Shapiro-Wilk.
 For a large sample size, I go with the histograms.
 Of course, either way, I take into consideration the descriptives and Q-Q plots.
-And one more thing!
-For many tests, it doesn't really matter whether your data are normally distributed, as long as the mean of your samples follow the normal distribution.
-However, this is fulfilled by the central limit theorem, assuming your samples are sufficiently large.
-However, this is the subject of another post!
+And one more thing! **For many tests, it doesn't really matter whether your data are normally distributed, as long as your samples' mean follows the normal distribution.** However, this is fulfilled by the central limit theorem, assuming your samples are sufficiently large.
+This is the subject of another post!